tskit-dev/tsdate/docs/usage.md

 ### Memory and run time

-`Tsdate` can be run on most modern computers: large tree sequences of millions or tens of millions of edges will take of the order of hours, and use tens of GB of RAM (e.g. 24 GB / 1 hour on a 2022-era laptop for a tree sequence of 5 million edges covering
+`tsdate` can be run on most modern computers: large tree sequences of millions or tens of millions of edges will take of the order of hours, and use tens of GB of RAM (e.g. 24 GB / 1 hour on a 2022-era laptop for a tree sequence of 5 million edges covering